International Association of Theatre for Children and Young People

 Association International du Theatre pour l’Enfance et la Jeunesse

-WORKING PLAN 2017 – 2020
+WORKING PLAN 2021 – 2024

-Article 2 – Aims
+Article 3.1 – Aims

-2.1 To work for the rights of children and young people to artistic experiences especially designed and created for them.
+3.1.1 To work for the rights of children and young people to artistic experiences especially designed and created for them.

 3.1.6 To help to form in all countries, ASSITEJ centres and networks which function in accordance with the mission, constitution and policies of the Association.
-These centres and networks shall unite all theatres, organizations, and people interested in theatre for children and young people.
+These centres and networks shall unite all theatres, organizations, and people interested in theatre and performing arts for children and young people.

-2.7 To help to establish international artistic networks that work on a multinational basis on different aspects of artistic work for young audiences to increase the artistic competence of the artists and for their benefit.
+3.1.7 To help to establish international artistic networks that work on a multinational basis on different aspects of artistic work for young audiences to increase the artistic competence of the artists and for their benefit.

-Article 3 – Means
+Article 3.2 – Means